dilaragorum/job-survey/README.md

 # Job Survey

-This is a very basic CLI tool which allows you to see whether you are suitable for selected job
+This is a very basic CLI tool which allows you to see whether you are suitable for selected job.

 ## Demo